kelu124/echomods/include/probes/auto/shzmch.md

 # shzmch (shzmch)

-a mechanical probe found on shenzen
+* Small description: a mechanical probe found on shenzen

-a mechanical probe found on shenzen
+* Longer description: a mechanical probe found on shenzen

 # Images